vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 Recently it has also become easier to deploy and serve these models in production.
-The Transformer library has [added functionality to export models to ONNX](https://medium.com/microsoftazure/accelerate-your-nlp-pipelines-using-hugging-face-transformers-and-onnx-runtime-2443578f4333), allowing for much greater flexibility in model serving since this is largely independent from whether or not the model was trained on Tensorflow or PyTorch.
+The Transformer library has [added functionality to export models to ONNX](https://medium.com/microsoftazure/accelerate-your-nlp-pipelines-using-hugging-face-transformers-and-onnx-runtime-2443578f4333), allowing for greater flexibility in model serving since this is largely independent from whether or not the model was trained on Tensorflow or PyTorch.
 We’ve been working a lot lately on being able to evaluate Transformer models in Vespa, so in this blog post we thought we would share a bit on how we perceive